Israfil: In religious tradition

 Know that Israfil is the master of the horn [al-qarn].
 God created the preserved tablet [al-lawḥ al-maḥfuz] of white pearl.
 Its length is seven times the distance between the heaven and the earth and it is connected to the Throne.
 All that exists until the day of resurrection is written on it.
 Israfil has four wings--one in the East, one in the West, one covering his legs and one shielding his head and face in fear of God.
 His head is inclined toward the Throne ....
 No angel is nearer to the throne than Israfil.
 Seven veils are between him and the Throne, each veil five hundred years distance from the next; seventy veils are between Jibril and Israfil.
 While he is standing the trumpet [ṣur] is placed on his right · thigh and the head of the trumpet on his mouth.
 He awaits the command of God, and when God commands he will blow.
 And when the period of the world is completed, the trumpet will be brought near the face of Israfil and he will fold his four wings and blow the trumpet.

-Due to his beautiful voice, he is also the Muezzin of those in Heaven.
+Due to his beautiful voice, he is also the Muaddhin of those in Heaven.

 Kitab Aḥwāl al-Qiyāma states he has four wings, however, another tradition mentions that he has twelve.

-Israfil is also said to have been sent along with the other three Islamic archangels to collect dust from the four corners of the earth, though only Azrael succeeded in this mission.
-It was from this dust that Adam, the first man and Prophet was formed.
+Israfil is also said to have been sent along with the other three Islamic archangels to collect dust from the four corners of the earth, though only Angel of Death succeeded in this mission.
+It was from this dust that Adam, the first man and Prophet, was formed.

-A few reports assume that Israfil had visited Muhammad before Gabriel did.

-Israfil has been identified as with angels of Christian tradition, including Uriel and Raphael.
+Israfil has been thought as the angels of Christian tradition, including Uriel and Raphael.